afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Sat May 04 2024
+Last update on Sun May 05 2024

-**242 day before 2025 ⏱** days before new years
+**241 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with horror, by Bicko ❤️
+🤖 This README.md is updated with love, by Bicko ❤️